JiFish/artemis/docs/index.md

 ## Development

 Artemis is also free open-source software and should work on many platforms.
+Artemis / JiBASIC is made available under the GNU General Public License, version 3.0 or later (GPL-3.0-or-later).

 Artemis is currently beta software.
 However, an important goal is to maintain forward compatibility for programs.